huangsam/dotfiles/README.md

 # dotfiles

 Collection of dotfiles.

 What is present at the moment:

-- Plugins for the `$ZSH_CUSTOM` folder
+- Artifacts for the `$ZSH_CUSTOM` folder
-- Script to import plugins to `$ZSH_CUSTOM`
+- Script to import artifacts to `$ZSH_CUSTOM`
-- Script to combine plugins as `.bash_aliases` file
+- Script to combine artifacts as `bash_aliases`
-- Git configuration with efficient aliases
+- Git configuration with embedded aliases

+`custom` currently supports various types of commands:

+- Git
+- Python
+- Docker
+- Linux
+- and so much more

+**Note:** Using these commands reduces your risk of carpal-tunnel.

 ## Usage